 - What are the application requirements?

-Letters of recommendation are required.
-The Graduate Record Examination (GRE) is required of all applicants who do not have either an undergraduate journalism degree from the University of Illinois or an approved post-secondary degree.
-Students whose native language is not English must present their official scores on the Test of English as a Foreign Language (TOEFL) examination as part of their applications.
+Applicants whose native language is not English must present their official scores on the Test of English as a Foreign Language (TOEFL) examination as part of their applications.
 The department follows the Graduate College’s recommendations for English proficiency.
 (See https://grad.illinois.edu/admissions/instructions/04c for additional information.)

 What should I talk about in my personal statement?